 My purpose here is not to convince you not to have kids.
 That would be pointless, obtuse, and more than a little mean-spirited.
 Besides: I don’t fucking care whether or not you choose to reproduce.
 It ain’t my business.
 But sooner or later here on Bitches Get Riches I’m going to be talking about all the ways kids cost you money, along with some of the ways you can save money raising them.

 So before we delve into all that, it’s important to establish that raising children is an entirely optional lifestyle, with many variations, none of which are qualitatively better than any other lifestyle option.
 Capisce?

 Personal choice aside, the fact remains: kids are hella expensive.

-“Oh, they’re not THAT expensive,” the super-mommies will claim, using a clever combination of condescension and lack of specificity to convince us all that finances aren’t a valid reason not to reproduce.
+“Oh, they’re not THAT expensive,” the super-mommies will claim.
+They use a clever combination of condescension and lack of specificity to convince us all that finances aren’t a valid reason not to reproduce.
 Setting aside for a moment the fact that “expensive” is a completely subjective term depending on your personal economic status, kids do cost something.
-It’s just math: feeding, clothing, housing, medicating, and educating another human being costs exponentially more money than only doing that stuff for yourself.
+It’s just math!
+Feeding, clothing, housing, medicating, and educating another human being costs exponentially more money than only doing that stuff for yourself.

 So if you decide not to have kids, you can just cross that line item off your long-term life budget.
 Conveniently, you just saved yourself a lot of money and time.
 Proceed to the next stage of life optimization!